Thanks for emailing that article!

 Aqueous humor is the clear, watery fluid that is continually produced inside the eye.
 It is different from your tears.
 Tears are produced by glands outside of the eye and moisten the outer surface of the eyeball.

 You can also find the information in this article in our free booklet Understanding and Living with Glaucoma.
-Order your free copy»
+Order or download your free copy»

 Last reviewed on March 08, 2016